CARD Albany offers educational presentations on a variety of topics aimed at providing evidence-based information for parents and/or professionals.

 Trainings conducted for school and community agency personnel are provided during the workday.
 The trainings are open to personnel who work with or anticipate working with individuals with an autism spectrum disorder.
 The minimum amount of attendees for school trainings is 15-20.
 Trainings conducted for parent groups are provided during the workday or weekday evenings.
 The trainings are open to parents and family members of children with autism spectrum disorders.
 The minimum amount of attendees is five parents.

-To request a training, complete a training request form.
+To request a training, either in-person or via livestream, complete a training request form.
 Contact CARD Albany at (518) 442-2574 with any questions.

 View a full list with details